- Main Menu

 This project is generously supported by the William Randolph Hearst Endowment.

 In-Service and Professional Development Opportunities

-When the Center is open to the public, it offers customized in-service sessions at the museum for teachers of all subjects and grade levels.
+The Center offers customized in-service sessions at the museum for educators of all subjects and grade levels.
 The next workshop open to adults and teachers may be found below.

 Using the Collections